robert-mcdermott/uve/README.md

 1. `command not found: uve`
    - Ensure the binary is in your PATH
+   - Run `uve init` to set up shell integration
    - Restart your terminal or source your shell config

 2. Activation not working
-   - For bash/zsh: Make sure you sourced `~/.uve.sh`
+   - Make sure you've run `uve init` and restarted your shell
-   - For PowerShell: Ensure you imported the module
+   - For PowerShell: Run `Import-Module uve` in the current session

 3. UV not found
    - Install [UV](https://github.com/astral-sh/uv)

 4. Package installation errors
    - Make sure you've activated the environment first